-The time to treat social marketing and engagement planning lightly has passed; the creation of your online brand identity and social voice strategy is no longer a nice-to-have.
+The time to treat social marketing and engagement planning lightly has passed; creating your online brand identity and social voice strategy is no longer a nice-to-have.

 Social media presents brands with unprecedented opportunities for visibility, accessibility, efficiency, and growth.